Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 ![IMG_B5CE78CEC40E-1](https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/3c52d62d-b8b5-4ac6-9b6a-b675837e2bb6)

-The key takeaway is that without batch norm, the convergence behavior is **i)** dependent on the choice initialization and **ii)** requires a smaller learning rate or risk overshooting.
-We see from the leftmost figure, we can not take a large stepsize (indicated by the hypothetical green arrow), otherwise, we will overshoot the minimum.
+The key takeaway is that without batch norm, the convergence behaviour is **i)** dependent on the choice initialization and **ii)** we are forced to use a smaller learning rate or risk overshooting the minima.

+Recall what we have shown here is a level curve and at each step, we will make a step in the perpendicular direction of the level set.

+In the leftmost figure, we can not take a large stepsize (indicated by the hypothetical green arrow), otherwise, we will overshoot the minimum.

-On the middle and rightmost figure, we got lucky by picking one of the better initializations and we only took 2 steps to reach minima.
+In the middle and rightmost figure, we got lucky by picking one of the better initializations and we only took 2 steps to reach minima.

 ### Now with BN, the loss landscape looks like: